Asifm95/react-planner-wrapper/public/README.md

 3. To run and modify library locally run `npm start`

 4. To generate a production build run `npm run build-prod` .
 The build will be generated inside dist folder

+5. If the library has been placed in a different directroy, make sure to update the --publicPath in the build sript in package.json